spwhitton/consfigurator/doc/ideas.rst

   calling its :HOSTATTRS subroutine too -- could we figure out catching and ignoring the condition when its :HOSTATTRS subroutine did get run?

-- HOSTDEPLOY and HOSTDEPLOY-THESE functions which are like DEPLOY and DEPLOY-THESE but take the CONNECTION argument from the :DEPLOY argument to DEFHOST.

 - A CONCURRENTLY combinator for property application specifications, which means to apply each of the enclosed properties in parallel.
 Particularly useful surrounding a set of DEPLOYS applications, to concurrently deploy a